-Top wine bars in Oslo
+The 14 top wine bars in Oslo

 Oslo has an expanding scene of interesting wine bars for all tastes, from classical to natural wine.
 It could be argued that the wine bar Territoriet set a new standard when it arrived, but nowadays it’s not alone in highlighting the personal and original.
 These are the places we return to for the best glasses in Oslo for the moment, and we list both pure wine bars and restaurants with bars that you can drop into for a glass.
-For more guides to the Oslo wine scene, choose Wine Guides in the menu above.
-Cheers!

 Phone: +47 22 38 00 88